libragold/libragold.github.io/_posts/2014-03-19-topological-aspects-of-hex-game.md

 categories: blog
 tags: handshaking-lemma math.CO
 series: "Hex game"
+excerpt:
+  In the previous post, I asserted without proof that the Hex Game will never result a draw.
+In *An Invitation to Discrete Mathematics*, Jiri Matousek gave an elegant proof for the assertion, which requires only a little bit of elementary graph theory.
 ---
 In the previous post, I asserted without proof that the Hex Game will never result a draw.
 In *An Invitation to Discrete Mathematics*, Jiri Matousek gave an elegant proof for the assertion, which requires only a little bit of elementary graph theory.
 The idea of the proof can also prove Sperner's Lemma.
 Moreover, I will present later how to extrapolate this idea to discover something new.
-The only bit of elementary graph theory we are going to use is the Handshaking lemma.<!--more-->
+The only bit of elementary graph theory we are going to use is the Handshaking lemma.

 **Handshaking Lemma** Every finite undirected graph has an even number of vertices with odd degree.